Jewish religious movements: 20th-century movements

 A type of Judaism that is predominantly practiced in African communities, both inside and outside Africa (such as North America).
-It is theologically characterized by the selective acceptance of the Judaic faith (in some cases, such selective acceptance has historical circumstances), and the belief system of Black Judaism is significantly different from the belief system of the mainstream movements of Judaism.
+It is sometimes theologically characterized by the selective acceptance of the Judaic faith (in some cases, such selective acceptance has historical circumstances), and the belief system of Black Judaism is significantly different from the belief system of the mainstream movements of Judaism.
 In addition, although Black Judaic communities adopt Judaic practices such as the celebration of Jewish holidays and the recital of Jewish prayers, some of them are generally not considered legitimate Jews by mainstream Jewish societies.

-Rather than a type, Judaism as practiced by the Abayudaya, in eastern Uganda and in Israel, is devout in keeping western halakha, especially as led by the Reform and Conservative movements, with whom most Abayudaya community members in Uganda affiliate.
-Gershom Sizomu, the spiritual leader of the Abayudaya and Rosh Yeshiva, first native-born black rabbi in sub-Saharan Africa, also the first chief rabbi of Uganda, and since 2016 a Member of Uganda Parliament, is a graduate of the American Jewish University in Los Angeles, California receiving ordination under the auspices of the Conservative movement in 2008.
+Rather than practicing a divergent type of Judaism, the Abayudaya community in eastern Uganda and in Israel is devout in its practice of western halakha, especially because it is led by the Reform and Conservative movements, which most Abayudaya community members in Uganda are affiliated with.
+Gershom Sizomu, the spiritual leader of the Abayudaya and Rosh Yeshiva, the first native-born black rabbi in sub-Saharan Africa, also the first chief rabbi of Uganda, and since 2016 a Member of Uganda Parliament, is a graduate of the American Jewish University in Los Angeles, California receiving ordination under the auspices of the Conservative movement in 2008.
 In June 2016, Rabbi Shlomo Riskin led a Beit Din that performed an Orthodox conversion for the Putti community in Uganda.